sidewaysdesign/image-clip/README.md

 # QuickTrim

-An extension to efficiently trim, save and copy to the clipboard images opened directly in the browser window.
+An extension to quickly trim, save and copy to the clipboard images opened directly in the browser window.